Cracking the mysteries of the elusive, majestic whale shark

 Yet despite its hulking appearance, the whale shark has only tiny, almost useless teeth and is sometimes so docile that entire boatloads of people can swim alongside the enigmatic, spotted beast.
 It's also one of the least understood animals in the oceans.

 In an attempt to solve some of the most enduring mysteries, a group of scientists spent several weeks diving with whale sharks in the Galapagos Islands last summer and fall.
 They tried some never-before-used techniques on the species in the wild: taking blood samples and doing ultrasound exams, all while swimming furiously beside them underwater.

 Here's what's known about these massive marine animals and what scientists are still trying to find out:

 WHALE OR SHARK?

 While they are comparable in size to whales, whale sharks are sharks.
-They typically grow to be bigger than a double-decker bus.
-They grow to 20 to 52 feet and can weigh more than 20 tons.
-But they are filter feeders - the enormous whale sharks are dangerous only to the plankton, fish eggs and tiny fish they chomp on.
+They typically grow to be bigger than a double-decker bus: between 6 to 16 meters (20 to 52 feet) and more than 20 tons.
+But as filter feeders, the enormous whale sharks are dangerous only to the plankton, fish eggs and tiny fish they chomp on.

-They have been overhunted by fishermen for years.
-Now whale sharks are endangered and at risk of extinction.
+After years of being overhunted by fishermen, whale sharks are endangered and at risk of extinction.